safe-global/safe-docs/learn/safe-tools/safe-protocol-kit-safe-core-sdk/README.md

     1. Performs an off-chain signature of the transaction before proposing
     2. Submits it to the Safe Service
     3. Adds the signature to get 1 of 2 threshold
-3. Owner 2  gets pending transactions from the Saf service
+3. Owner 2  gets pending transactions from the Safe service
 4. Owner 2  confirms the transaction
     1. Perform off-chain signature
     2. Submits to service
-5. Anyone can execute the transaction
+5. Anyone executes the transaction (Owner 1 in this example)
     1. On-chain transaction
-    2. Only step that is submitted to the blockchain
+    2. The only step that is submitted to the blockchain
     3. Gas is paid

 ### Create a Transaction